 Our main goal at Lindisfarne is to conserve and protect the building and its contents for future generations - as well as our own - to enjoy.
-Our next big project is our 5-yearly Building survey and our much-needed Conservation Management Plan, which will help guide future decisions for staff long after we are all gone.
+We have just completed our 5-yearly Building survey and our much-needed Conservation Management Plan, which will help guide future decisions for staff long after we are all gone.

 Back in February 2012, two banks of photovoltaic solar panels were installed on the eastern roof of the Castle.
 The process, from planning to installation and beyond, has overcome many diverse issues and complications and has now resulted in panels that provide the Castle with over 10,000kWh of electricity per year.